Piasy/AndroidTDDBootStrap/README.md

   +  package by layer + package by feature
     +  network API, data object, REPO are organized in the single `model` library module, but inside model module, classes are organized by feature
     +  app functionality are organized by feature, mvp, di, ui code are organized together

-## Build tips
-+  Sign key config

-    Place KeyStore file in some place, and create a TemplateKeyStore.properties, and config the KeyStore in it, include `keystore`, `keystore.password`, `key.password`, `key.alias`.
-+  To clone all submodules, please use `git clone --recursive git@github.com:Piasy/AndroidTDDBootStrap.git`
-+  use flavor to control server configuration, use build type to control log behavior
-  +  `dev` for development server, `prod` for production server
-  +  `debug` enable log and dev tools, disable crash and analytics, `release` against it

 ## Dev tips
 +  Create Activity